PhilippeGiorgino/project_evaluatie_statistiek/README.md

 4. Activate the new environment: `conda activate prod_model_env`

 ## Usage
-Open the Jupyter notebook: `jupyter notebook assignment_modeling_production.ipynb`
+Open the Jupyter notebook: `jupyter notebook notebooks/assignment_modeling_production.ipynb`

 This will open the Jupyter Notebook.
 From there, you can open the notebook and run all cells to load and preprocess the data.
 The assignment questions and answers are provided within the notebook.